Where to See a Different Kind of Star in Beverly Hills

 Nozawa Bar is an intimate 10-seat in the know spot tucked-away behind the high-traffic Sugarfish restaurant on Cañon Drive.
 The locale is just as low-key as their recognition of their MICHELIN star achievements.
 What they prefer to focus on is the menu which changes daily, so there is always something new to discover and keep you guessing and exploring.
 Reoccurring hits include the seasonal fish that rotate throughout the year.
 Here, you want to go with the omakase or ‘trust me’ menu originated by Chef Nozawa who brought on Master Chef Osamu Fujita to serve as Executive Chef for the sublime tasting experience.

-MICHELIN Guide’s Point of View Set in a three-story 1930s art deco building, Funke is a stunning tribute to Italian cooking, with handmade pasta taking center stage (there's even a glassed-in room to watch them at work).
+MICHELIN Guide’s Point of View: Set in a three-story 1930s art deco building, Funke is a stunning tribute to Italian cooking, with handmade pasta taking center stage (there's even a glassed-in room to watch them at work).
 Tall ceilings, red leather booths, and stone tables with brown leather/suede chairs set a stunning tone for a menu that pulls from their sister restaurants while remaining true to itself.
 Start with their pillowy focaccia, then savor a plate of tender South Pacific blue prawns in a garlicky salsa verde.
 Handmade agnolotti is perfectly al dente with a rich and creamy filling of sugo di arrosto, erbette chard, and parmigiano reggiano.
 Finally, torta di cioccolato is a wonderful finish.

 Wagyu steak from Kyushu Japan in a Richard Meir-designed space, along with art by John Baldessari, is the perfect mix of architectural and culinary excellence under one roof – and that structure happens to be located at the iconic Beverly Wilshire, A Four Seasons Hotel.